iamsudeshna/Customer-and-Product-segmentation/README.md

 1. Participants are expected to complete basic exploratory data analysis and find out at least 5 key insights from the data.
 2. These could be univariate or bivariate analysis.
-3. The insights should be depicted using appropriate charts.
+3. The insights were depicted using appropriate charts.

 Customer Segmentation